 - Promote the positive power of Cross-Cultural Understanding, a characteristic exemplified by Pocahontas

-The Course is on-line and self-study, presented in 10 segments initially rolled out on Mondays for 10 weeks starting June 15th.
-Ultimately, Students have through November 8, 2020 to access Course content, following their own self-study interests, habits, and time availability.
+The Course is on-line and self-study, presented in 10 classes initially rolled out on Mondays for 10 weeks starting June 15th.
+Ultimately, Students have through November 8, 2020 to access all Course content, following their own self-study interests, habits, and time availability.
 Student time involvement per segment will average 90 to 100 minutes = approximately one hour for content and 30-40 minutes for thoughtwork = about 15-17 total Course hours.
 Student work is not graded.
 Coursework will be accessed through a direct link on the Gloucester County VA website, allowing Students to view the content and accompanying thoughtwork at any time.
-At the end of the 10 segment course, Students are asked to submit a Pocahontas Legacy Expression which is expected to involve several enjoyable hours.
+At the end of the 10 class course, Students are asked to submit a Pocahontas Legacy Expression which is expected to involve several enjoyable hours.
 Finally, Students agree to participate in a survey designed to inform future Courses and other efforts.
 Students are asked to complete a pre-course survey and a post-course survey with total time involvement = 1 hour

 Course Public Schools Consultant – Gloucester County Public Schools (GCPS)